Burial Insurance Explained: Final Expense Coverage Guide 2026

 Simplified issue: Requires answering health questions.
 No medical exam.
 Can be declined for serious health conditions.
 Better rates than guaranteed issue.

 Guaranteed issue: No health questions, no exam, cannot be declined.
 Highest premiums.
-Has a graded benefit: if you die in the first 2 years, beneficiaries receive return of premiums plus interest (not the full death benefit).
-After 2 years, full benefit pays.
+Has a graded benefit: many policies issued on a guaranteed-issue basis pay lower death benefits in the early policy years, so if you die in the first 2 years beneficiaries typically receive a return of premiums plus interest rather than the full death benefit.
+After the graded period (commonly 2 years), the full benefit pays.

 Burial insurance vs. alternatives